-We identify the position of SST fronts using an objective frontal detection scheme based on the "thermal" method, as described in detail by TSSa.
+We identify the position of SST fronts using an objective frontal detection scheme based on the "thermal" method, as described in detail by Tsopouridis et al. (2020a).
 This method has also been used to detect atmospheric fronts (Jenkner et al., 2010; Berry et al., 2011; Schemm et al., 2015).
-We perform the detection using SST data filtered with a spectral truncation to T84 resolution and detect the SST fronts in the instantaneous SST field every 6-hours.
+We perform the detection using SST data filtered with a spectral truncation to T84 resolution and detect the SST fronts in the instantaneous SST field every 6h.
 We detect SST front lines to define when cyclones cross the front.
-After thoroughly testing different thresholds for the two regions, we use a threshold of 2K/100km for the Atlantic and a smaller threshold of 1.25K/100km for the Pacific region to capture the most prominent SST front lines in the respective regions.
+After thoroughly testing different thresholds for the two regions, we use a threshold of 2K per 100 km for the Atlantic and a smaller threshold of 1.25K per 100 km for the Pacific region to capture the most prominent SST front lines in the respective regions.
 The use of two different thresholds is necessary due to the different strength of SST gradients in the two regions and thus to ensure that an SST front along the Kuroshio is detected sufficiently regularly while at the same time avoiding the detection of spurious SST gradients along the Gulf Stream.
-This choice is in line with the different characteristics of the two boundary currents described in (Nakamura et al., 2004) and the thresholds used in previous studies for the Atlantic (TSSa) and Pacific (TSSb).
+This choice is in line with the different characteristics of the two boundary currents described in Nakamura et al. (2004) and the thresholds used in previous studies for the Atlantic (Tsopouridis et al., 2020a) and Pacific (Tsopouridis et al., 2020b).

-To assess the potential impact of the SST smoothing on the upper levels, we detect the position of jet following the algorithm of Spensberger et al. (2017).
+To assess the potential impact of the SST smoothing on the upper levels, we detect the position of the jet following the algorithm of Spensberger et al. (2017).
 The algorithm detects jet axes, lines of maximum wind that separate cyclonic and anticyclonic wind shear.
-The algorithm requires the wind maximum to be well-defined, but does not impose a strict minimum wind speed (Spensberger et al., 2017).
+The algorithm requires the wind maximum to be well defined but does not impose a strict minimum wind speed (Spensberger et al., 2017).